USNA-WRCE/Create3Toolbox/README.md

 1. Download "Create3Toolbox.zip" (or alternate version)
 2. Unzip/Extract "Create3Toolbox.zip"
 3. Open MATLAB as an administrator
-4. Change your MATLAB Current Directory to the location containing contents of the unzipped GeometryToolbox
+4. Change your MATLAB Current Directory to the location containing contents of the unzipped Create3Toolbox
-5. Run "installCreate3Toolbox"
+5. Run "installCreate3Toolbox" from your command window in MATLAB.

 ## Update Instructions
 1. Open MATLAB as an administrator